Table of Contents

 Symbolism of Autumn

-- Preservation – During Autumn, animals stock up on food that they will be using while in hibernation throughout winter.
+- Preservation: During autumn, animals stock up on food that they will be using while in hibernation throughout winter.
 In the same way, humans also store their harvests and retreat indoors due to the changing weather.

-- Reconnection – Summer, the season preceding autumn, is when people and animals alike go in search of adventure.
+- Reconnection: Summer, the season preceding autumn, is when people and animals alike go in search of adventure.
 In autumn, however, they go back to their roots, reconnect with their families and loved ones and together they work to harvest and store enough for winter.

 Symbols of Autumn

-- Red, Orange, and Yellow Leaves – Autmun is characterized by red, orange, and yellow leaves on trees, signalling the end of their lives.
+Autumn is characterized by red, orange, and yellow leaves on trees, signalling the end of their lives.
 Nature is awash in these colors, which give autumn a distinct warmth and beauty.

 Folklore and Festivities of Autumn